danielbodnar/awesome-stars/README.md

 ## discord

+- [InterstellarNetwork/Interstellar](https://github.com/InterstellarNetwork/Interstellar) - Interstellar is one of the best proxies with blazing fast speeds and tons of games.
 - [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
 - [Xe/x](https://github.com/Xe/x) - Various tools, trinkets and experiments
 - [hugsy/gef](https://github.com/hugsy/gef) - GEF (GDB Enhanced Features) - a modern experience for GDB with advanced debugging capabilities for exploit devs & reverse engineers on Linux